rajshah0904/Liquicity/app/payments/README.md

-# TerraFlow Payment Services
+# Liquicity Payment Services

-This directory contains the payment services and providers for the TerraFlow platform, which enable cross-border transfers between multiple countries.
+This directory contains the payment services and providers for the Liquicity platform, which enable cross-border transfers between multiple countries.

 ## Architecture